MagicMikeAndCo/Mamba/README.md

 ##Synopsys

-A Snake-like game made for a school project.
+A Snake-like game made for a school project with Unity 5.4.1

 ##To do :